gwenshap/DBD-Oracle/README.hpux.txt

 previously despaired of finding the time to hack out the right incantation.

-This F<README.hpux> describes the combined knowledge of a number of folks who invested many hours discovering a working set of build options.
+This F<README.hpux.txt> describes the combined knowledge of a number of folks who invested many hours discovering a working set of build options.
 The instructions in this file, which include building Perl from source, will produce a working dynamically linked DBD-Oracle that can